jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (2) The interest rate calculated using the formula is expressed as a percentage, rounded to 2 decimal places, with numbers at the midpoint or greater being rounded up and other numbers being rounded down.

 ### 87 Amount of interest payable
-The amount of interest payable by the Commissioner in respect of a person is calculated in accordance with the following formula:(interest rate × contribution) ×interest period365where—
+The amount of interest payable by the Commissioner in respect of a person is calculated in accordance with the following formula:The following table is small in size and contains a formula.(interest rate × contribution) ×interest period365where—
   - **contribution** is the amount of contribution in respect of the person to whom the interest is payable
   - **interest period** is the number of days in the period that begins on the day on which the Commissioner receives, or is treated as receiving, the amount of contribution and ends with the day on which the Commissioner on-pays the amount of contribution to the provider of the person’s KiwiSaver scheme or refunds the amount under this Part (except section 81)
   - **interest rate** is the rate calculated under section 86.